G-Cookie/Data-Science/README.md

 tail(dbReadTable(dbcon, "CA"))
 head(dbReadTable(dbcon, "POP2011"),3)
 ```
-You can download this code from A3-1 file.
+You can download this code from Ex_Code file.